pepopo978/Cursive/README.md

 - `expiringsound` : "Play a sound when a curse is about to expire.",
 - `allowooc` : "Allow out of combat targets to be multicursed.
 Would only consider using this solo to avoid potentially griefing raids/dungeons by pulling unintended mobs.",
 - `minhp=<number>` : "Minimum HP for a target to be considered.",
-- `refreshtime=<number>` : "Time threshold below which to allow refreshing a curse.
+- `refreshtime=<number>` : "Time threshold at which to allow refreshing a curse.
 Default is 0 seconds.",

 EXAMPLE: `/cursive multicurse Corruption|HIGHEST_HP|warnings,resistsound,expiringsound,minhp=10000,refreshtime=2`